Thomas Hill Energy Center

 Thomas Hill balances affordability, reliability with clean environment

 Associated Electric employs about 230 people at Thomas Hill Energy Center, which is an important resource for providing members reliable, around-the-clock electricity at an affordable cost.
 The plant also has received national recognition for its efficiency and successful conversion to low-sulfur coal that reduced sulfur dioxide emissions 90 percent.

-The cooperative also has achieved a systemwide nitrogen oxides emission rate reduction of up to 90 percent through its $423 million environmental controls project at Thomas Hill to meet new air quality requirements.
+The cooperative then achieved a systemwide nitrogen oxides emission rate reduction of up to 90 percent through its $423 million environmental controls project at Thomas Hill to meet new air quality requirements.

 Associated Electric was first to reduce mercury emissions up to 80 percent with use of CyClean refined coal in cyclone units 1 and 2.
 The cooperative added a refined coal system on Unit 3 to further reduce mercury emissions in 2015.
-Using refined coal also is part of Associated Electric’s plan to comply with the Environmental Protection Agency’s Mercury and Air Toxics Standards.
+Using refined coal is part of Associated Electric’s compliance with the Environmental Protection Agency’s Mercury and Air Toxics Standards.

 Associated Electric recycles fly ash, a byproduct of coal combustion, from its Thomas Hill Energy Center.
 The fly ash is extremely fine and has a calcium content of 20 percent or more, which makes it a good substitute for cement in making concrete or as a soil stabilizer.

 Recycling fly ash provides a product to industries, produces revenue that helps Associated Electric keep its cost to members low and saves landfill space and transportation costs.

 General Electric turbine